Bagram Airfield: 21st century

-In October 2009 The State reported on Bagram's expansion.
+In October 2009, The State reported on Bagram's expansion.
 It reported that Bagram was currently undergoing US$200 million expansion projects, and called the Airfield a "boom town".
 According to the article: "Official U.S. policy is not to create a permanent occupation force in Afghanistan.
 But it is clear from what's happening at Bagram Airfield—the Afghan end of the Charleston-to-Afghanistan lifeline—that the U.S. military won't be packing up soon."
 In November 2009, construction of the Parwan Detention Facility was completed.
 It housed about 3,000 inmates, mostly insurgents who were fighting against Afghanistan and NATO-led forces.

 In March 2010, the U.S. Air Force (USAF) installed 150 solar powered lights to address reports of sexual assaults at the base.
 Eight reported sexual assaults occurred at the base in 2009 involving Airmen; the U.S. Army's sexual assault response team reported treating 45 victims in 2009.
 The report revealed that most victims knew their attacker.

-In March 2010, insurgents attacked an area at the base with rockets.
+In same month, insurgents attacked an area at the base with rockets.
 One of the rockets landed next to a B-Hut in a camp located on the west side of the base killing a Bosnian national, who was working at Bagram as a contract firefighter.

 In May 2010, a group of "nearly a dozen" insurgents attacked around the north end of the base.
 The assault left one U.S. contractor dead while nine service members were reported wounded.
 A spokesman for Bagram said a building was slightly damaged during the attack.
 Taliban spokesman claimed 20 armed men wearing suicide vests attacked the base with four detonating explosives at the entrances, but the military spokesman said they failed "to breach the perimeter" and were "unable to detonate their suicide vests."
 The attackers were dressed in U.S. Army uniforms.

 Early on the morning of 30 December 2010, Taliban militants fired two rockets on Bagram though no casualties were reported.
 The insurgents claimed responsibility for the incident.
 After the 2012 Afghanistan Quran burning protests the United States decided to transfer the running of the Parwan Detention Facility to Afghan National Security Forces (ANSF), although the Americans continued to have access to the facility and veto power over the release of inmates.

 On 18 June 2013, the base was the subject of a mortar attack by Taliban forces, which resulted in four U.S. troops being killed and several others wounded.
 On Thanksgiving evening in 2013, a rocket attack killed 2 civilian contractors as they slept in their B hut on the southern part of the field.

 On 28 November 2019, U.S. President Donald Trump visited the Bagram Airfield for the first time to celebrate Thanksgiving with the U.S. troops there.